catalyst/mahara-module_objectfs/README.md

 ### Azure Blob Storage Settings
 Azure specific settings
 - **Account name**: The name of the storage account created in Azure
-- **Container name**: The name of the container in azure that will store the blobs
+- **Container name**: The name of the container in Azure that will store the blobs
 - **Share access signature**: The Shared Access Signature that you created for access to the container

 ### Amazon S3 settings